 Walmart Credit Card

-The Walmart credit card, which is issued by Synchrony Bank, offers free access to your FICO® credit score.
+The Walmart credit card, which is issued by Capital One, offers free access to your FICO® credit score.
 The only caveat is that you have to sign up to receive electronic statements.

 Free access to your FICO® score is available through Wells Fargo’s online banking.
 All consumer credit card customers can access their scores.
 Once you’re logged in to your account, you can go to your account summary section to find your score.
 When you check your score, you will also see the last time your score was updated by Wells Fargo.
 Scores update either monthly or quarterly.